December 8, 2008

-For the Alpine and multi pitch climber there may come across sections that must be aided in order to link the free pitches together, something as simple as a line pegs right through to full blown hooking and pegging.
-Also with global warming routes are becoming more unstable, meaning that established free climbs may sprout blank sections after pitches decide to part company and head for the ground, with routes like the Walker spur or Rimmond route being good example of climbs that may prove unfeasible.
+For the Alpine and multi-pitch climber there may come across sections that must be aided in order to link the free pitches together, something as simple as a line pegs right through to full-blown hooking and pegging.
+Also with global warming routes are becoming more unstable, meaning that established free climbs may sprout blank sections after pitches decide to part company and head for the ground, with routes like the Walker spur or Rimmond route being a good example of climbs that may prove unfeasible.

-Having the knowledge of how to apply a bit of jiggery pockery can mean the difference between quickly frigging a section of rock or retreating all the way back down.
+Having the knowledge of how to apply a bit of jiggery-pokery can mean the difference between quickly frigging a section of rock or retreating all the way back down.

-The simplest of all jiggery pockery, French free (or freedom free if you’re American!), is simply out and out cheating, while still avoiding giving the impression that you’re actually aiding.
+The simplest of all jiggery-pokery, French free (or freedom free if you’re American!), is simply out and out cheating, while still avoiding giving the impression that you’re actually aiding.
 This means no aiders are used, and the climber simply makes use of the gear at hand, pulling on it, standing on it, tensioning off it.
 Imagine you get to a move you can’t free easily, perhaps because you’re on a sea cliff and it’s raining, or you’re racing up the Frenay pillar.
 All you do is place some gear, yard on it and hopefully pull through to better holds.
-Using a piece of protection as a hand hold will dramatically reduce the difficulty of a move (this is graded A0), either held in the hand or hooked with an axe.
-If you use 30cm extenders then these hand holds can become foot holds once you’re above them – just don’t put your whole foot in just in case you pop off.
-French free can prove far more physical then free climbing and so is only really used for very short sections of climbing.
-You need to decide if it’ll be faster to crank on the gear or break out the aid gear, but generally if you’ve got more then a few metres to go then it’s usually faster to switch to a full aid system.
+Using a piece of protection as a handhold will dramatically reduce the difficulty of a move (this is graded A0), either held in the hand or hooked with an axe.
+If you use 30cm extenders then these handholds can become footholds once you’re above them – just don’t put your whole foot in just in case you pop off.
+French free can prove far more physical than free climbing and so is only really used for very short sections of climbing.
+You need to decide if it’ll be faster to crank on the gear or break out the aid gear, but generally, if you’ve got more than a few metres to go then it’s usually faster to switch to a full aid system.